 We are using GSA's FMIS to report all of our vehicles nationwide.
-Beginning in October 2017, GSA Fleet Drive Thru FMIS has been able to provide data at the asset level for all data elements as required by EO 13693.
+Beginning in October 2017, GSA Fleet Drive Thru FMIS has been able to provide the data necessary to meet the requirements for reporting Vehicle Level Data.

 (H) Describe how your agency justifies acquiring restricted vehicles.